zestsoftware/zest.specialpaste/README.txt

 Compatibility
 -------------

-Tested on Plone 4.1.2.
-Should work fine on 4.0 as well, and probably 3.3 too.
+Tested on Plone 4.0 and 4.1.
+Currently it does not work on Plone 3.3;
+that surprises me, so it might be fixable.

 Installation